 - One week before finals start, final product turned in.

-- As a general rule, the student should put in at least 40 hours of work for each credit hour.
+- As a general rule, the student should put in at least 43 hours of work for each credit hour.
+Before a student may receive credit for a directed research project, the student must submit a time sheet (18 KB Excel file) accurately recording all time spent on the project, including researching, writing, meeting with faculty, etc. The time sheet should be submitted to the faculty member along with the final draft of the project.
 Substantially more student work is required in producing a Directed Research paper than a paper that is the sole basis for a grade in a classroom course awarding the same number of credit hours.
 In classroom courses, the student has the additional requirements of preparation for and participation in class.

 - A Directed Research project for three hours credit will be approved rarely and only for work by the student that substantially exceeds that required for most Directed Research projects.